Censorship of images in the Soviet Union: Lenin's speech

 Trotsky is seen in the foreground with Lev Kamenev.
 The photo was later altered and both were removed by censors.

 On May 5, 1920, Lenin gave a famous speech to a crowd of Soviet troops in Sverdlov Square, Moscow.
 In the foreground were Leon Trotsky and Lev Kamenev.
 The photo was later altered and both were removed by censors.

 Leon Trotsky

 Leon Trotsky (Лeв Давидович Трóцкий) was a Ukrainian-born ethnically-Jewish Bolshevik revolutionary and Marxist theorist, and Lenin's strongest collaborator.
 He was an influential politician in the early days of the Soviet Union, first as People's Commissar for Foreign Affairs and later as the founder and commander of the Red Army and People's Commissar of War.
 He was also among the first members of the Politburo.
 After Lenin's death, he led the failed struggle of the Left Opposition against the policies and rise of Joseph Stalin in the 1920s, leading to his exile and eventual assassination.
 Stalin viewed him as a leading competitor for power, and ordered Trotsky's name and image to be thoroughly erased from Soviet history.

+Nikolai Yezhov

+After his arrest Yezhov was scrubbed from official photographs, most famously one showing him beside Stalin at the Moscow–Volga Canal.